Teaching in China

 Main cities for teaching

-Shanghai, Beijing, Shenzhen, Guangzhou, Suzhou.
+Shanghai international schools, Beijing international schools, Shenzhen international schools, Guangzhou international schools, Suzhou.
 Hiring season: October–April for August start; rolling hires year-round.

 Things to know